mspnp/geode-pattern-accelerator/README.md

 Applying the files in the terraform directory creates a series of resources in a new resource group.
 In each of the locations supplied via Terraform parameter, the code creates a Consumption tier API Management instance with an Azure Functions backend.
 The API Management instance has an API and Operations that exactly match the endpoints exposed by the Azure Function App.
 An Azure Front Door instance is deployed globally and is configured with backend pools and routing rules that allow it to distribute traffic between the API Management instances.
 The Front Door serves as the single point of entry for the API.

 Each geode also receives a dedicated Azure AD application that is used to secure the geode's Function App.
 The API Management instance is deployed with Managed Identity and contains an `authentication-managed-identity` policy that allows it to call the Azure Functions.
 Traffic to the Azure Functions is thus restricted to the API Management instance in its geode.
+Each API Management instance is also secured so that the only entity capable of making requests is the Azure Front Door.
 Relevant secrets are stored in a single Key Vault instance which supports the entire resource group.

 The Terraform code also creates a Cosmos DB instance with a database and containers that are necessary for the Azure Functions.
 Each of the locations supplied via Terraform parameter are added as read regions.
 Optionally, the files can be applied with multi-region write enabled, deploying each of the same read regions with write capabilities.
 Other important properties on the Cosmos DB like maximum throughput on the database and containers, consistency level, etc. can also be easily supplied via Terraform parameter.
 Traffic is restricted so that the only entities able to run Cosmos DB queries are the set of Azure Functions in the various geodes.